sepsilva/devops-23-24-PSM-1231869/CA3/Part2/readme.md

 - [Task 1](#task-1): Use the [repository](https://bitbucket.org/pssmatos/vagrant-multi-spring-tut-demo/src/master/) provided to explore the Vagrant file and understand how it works.
 - [Task 2](#task-2): Create our own Vagrant file that deploys 2 virtual machines, one with a web application and another with a database.
 The web application should use the Spring application created in [CA2 Part2](../../CA2/Part2).
 - [Task 3](#task-3): Make is so both virtual machines can communicate with each other.
 The web application should be able to access the database virtual machine.
+- [Task 3.1](#task-3---removing-dependency-on-repository-state-and-simplifying-vagrant-file): See how to avoid being dependant on repository state and how to simplify Vagrant file.

 #### Task 1
 - First we clone the [repository](https://bitbucket.org/pssmatos/vagrant-multi-spring-tut-demo/src/master/) into our host machine and explore the given Vagrant file.
-- We see that it is set up to create two different Virtual Machines, one named `web` and another named `db` with the IP's defined as 192.168.56.10 and 192.168.56.11 respectively.
+- We see that it is set up to create two different Virtual Machines, one named `web` and another named `db` with the IP's defined as `192.168.56.10` and `192.168.56.11` respectively.
 - To specify the commands we want to be run inside our virtual machines, we open the following block:
   ```ruby
   config.vm.provision "shell", inline: <<-SHELL